damianavila/blog/posts/draft.md

 this flavor of Markdown could potentially integrate with the [Nikola](https://getnikola.com/) ecosystem.
 If you look into my previous blog posts, you will see I am a Nikola user and contributor and I am always interested in how we can improve the "blogging story" for those using Jupyter Notebooks.
-And the whole **EBP** project circle around an excel pipeline for publishing Jupyter Notebook being the Myst-Parser one of the central building blocks.
+And the whole **EBP** project circles around an excellent pipeline for publishing Jupyter Notebook, with the MyST-Parser being one of the central building blocks.
 They are even [interested](https://github.com/executablebooks/jupyter-book/issues/900) in a sane blog story for one of the key pieces the community has, the [Jupyter Book](https://jupyterbook.org/intro.html) project that indeed uses the